 - Manual backups available

 - Shared SSL certificates

 Beginner-friendly features include the easy-to-use Fantastico one-click installer that helps you install e-commerce tools (such as CubeCart and Zen Cart) to complement the pre-installed WordPress, Joomla, and Drupal CMS software.

-More experienced website owners and developers get SSH access and Cron jobs to help them keep their websites running optimally.
-Coding support is provided for the PHP (only versions 4 and 5), Ruby on Rails, and Python programming languages.
+More experienced website owners and developers have access to SSH and the ability to schedule Cron jobs, which helps them maintain optimal performance for their websites.
+We provide coding support for PHP (versions 4 and 5 only), Ruby on Rails, and Python programming languages.